-Croatia’s Dubrovnik is becoming one of the hottest destinations on the holiday map and remains surprisingly easy on the pocket.
-We have a look at what’s to love about Dubrovnik and the top 10 reasons to consider visiting this year.
+Dubrovnik is becoming one of the hottest destinations for holidays in Croatia and remains surprisingly easy on the pocket.
+We have a look at what’s to love about going on holiday to Dubrovnik and the top 10 reasons to consider visiting this year.

 1. View the sights from old town walls or in a cable car